Royal Hobart Regatta: Events

 There is also an Ambassador quest, and the regatta always has an official attendance ceremony by the Governor.

 Trans Derwent Swim

-Commencing adjacent Montagu Bay the 'Trans Derwent Swim' sees competitors cross the Derwent River Estuary, a distance of 1.5kms.
-In recent years a 'return' trip has been added as an extra race.
+Commencing adjacent Montagu Bay the Trans Derwent Swim sees competitors cross the Derwent River Estuary, a distance of 1.5km.
+In recent years a return trip has been added as an extra race.

 Two Bridge Kayak Race

 This paddling event sees kayakers travel from the Tasman Bridge to the Bowen Bridge before returning to the finish line at the Royal Hobart Regatta grounds.
-A total distance of 15kms is covered.
+A total distance of 15km is covered.

-Wood Chopping
+Wood chopping

-Woodchopping sees axeman from across the state compete in various events and age divisions chopping and sawing blocks and wood.
+Woodchopping sees axemen from across the state compete in various events and age divisions chopping and sawing blocks and wood.

 Flagships

-A Flagship is a vessel used by the commanding officer of a group of naval ships and/ or the finest, largest, or most important one of a group of things.
+A flagship is a vessel used by the commanding officer of a group of naval ships and/ or the finest, largest, or most important one of a group of things.